Home | Blog Index | Blog Archives | Christianity & Faith Essays

 For the first time, I will have full-time internet access both at home and on the road.
 My company picked up an Alltel USB cellular aircard that I'll be using for my primary internet access both at home and in the car.
 In fact, this is my first blog post using the new aircard here in Raleigh.
 With my main internet connection being portable now, this will open up some new possibilities and close the door on others, particularly in the realm of the web cameras.

 The fixed ground and sky cameras at the house will unfortunately be discontinued, since there will be no internet there when I'm traveling.
 However, I will now be able to run a live camera from the car, and just in time for storm season.
-It may seem like I'm simply jumping on the latest fad bandwagon in the observing world, which is live video streaming - but the timing of my aircard acquisition is business related, and purely coincidental.
+It may seem like I'm simply jumping on the latest fad bandwagon in the storm photography world, which is live video streaming - but the timing of my aircard acquisition is business related, and purely coincidental.
 I'm not sure I want to run a 30fps stream to begin with anyway, but I should easily be able to start with a 1 or 2 minute update cycle on a static image.

 Regarding video streaming, I haven't been too optimistic about it after seeing Alltel's upstream speeds I've been getting - 50 to 80kbps in many spots, even with a bar of EVDO.
 If I can get a decent EVDO signal in downtown Charleston, and if I end up covering an icy bridge event there overnight - then I may give the 30fps streaming an initial test run.
 In the meantime, I will try to get an updating static image going for the next trip back to Charleston - which could be later tonight.
 Stay tuned!